ClosedBusinessRound 19

 What is the Geophysics and Drilling Collaborations (GDC) program?

 The Geophysics and Drilling Collaborations (GDC) program is a business grant offered by Northern Territory Geological Survey in Australia, providing $15K – $200K in funding.
-The Geophysics and Drilling Collaborations program is a competitive Northern Territory exploration co-funding grant that supports drilling, geophysics, innovative targeting, and mineral characterisation projects.
-It aims to improve geological knowledge and resource targeting, with project data and reports becoming publicly accessible after completion.
+The Geophysics and Drilling Collaborations program is a competitive Northern Territory co-funding grant for mineral exploration projects that improve geological knowledge and resource targeting.
+Round 19 offers up to 50% of eligible project costs, with capped amounts for drilling, geophysics, innovative targeting, and mineral characterisation and testwork.

 How much funding does the Geophysics and Drilling Collaborations (GDC) program provide?